By David Joel Miller

-Of all the mental illness, Anxiety disorders are the most common.
+Of all the mental illnesses, Anxiety disorders are the most common.
 In any given year one in five Americans will experience Anxiety so severe it should be diagnosed as an anxiety disorder.
 Prevalence rates around the world are very similar to the U. S. experience.
 Anxiety disorders are also the ones most likely to be seen by medical doctors as the symptoms often look like symptoms of physical illnesses.

 Say you see a poisonous snake and you become very scared.
 This sounds rational.
 But if you are afraid to visit a school because they might have pictures of snakes up in the science classroom, that is excessive and should qualify you for some kind of mental health diagnosis.
 Which diagnosis?
 We are not there yet.

-Anxiety, the mental health type definition, is a feeling of nervousness or uncomfortably about something that may happen in the future.
+Anxiety, the mental health type definition, is a feeling of nervousness or uncomfortable about something that may happen in the future.
 People with anxiety disorders become so afraid that something will or might happen in the future that they have to alter their present to avoid these possibilities.

 People commonly report that they have “Panic attacks” or “Anxiety attacks.”
-If the thing setting off the anxiety attack is something that has a real potential danger then having fear and freezing, fleeing or fighting might all be reasonable adaptive behaviors.
+If the thing setting off the anxiety attack is something that has a real potential danger then having fear and freezing, fleeing, or fighting might all be reasonable adaptive behaviors.
 Attacks of a symptom do not always equal a mental illness.

 While some anxiety disorders are brief most, to get diagnosed, need to be more than temporary conditions.
 The criteria for many anxiety disorders it’s that you must have had this anxiety for six months or more.
-Of course during that time period your anxiety may have episodes of getting stronger and other times it may be less troublesome.
+Of course, during that time period, your anxiety may have episodes of getting stronger, and other times it may be less troublesome.
 If it has interfered with your life for 6 months or more you most likely have an anxiety disorder.

 Not every case of nervousness or anxiety is the result of having an anxiety disorder.
 Someone who is depressed and has difficulty doing things they used to do is likely to become anxious.
 We include that kind of anxiety as part of the depression.
 Same thing when someone with a psychotic disorder becomes fearful and think people are watching them.
 That paranoia is part of the psychosis and does not get a separate diagnosis of an anxiety disorder.

 What makes this fear diagnosable is when it begins to interfere with or change your behavior or upset you.
 If you can’t leave the house or work because of your anxiety, that is probably a diagnosable anxiety disorder.
-If your extreme fearfulness, anxiety or hyper reactiveness start affecting your relationships that is a probable diagnosis.
+If your extreme fearfulness, anxiety, or hyper reactiveness start affecting your relationships, that is a probable diagnosis.

 There are a number of different types of anxiety disorders depending on what is causing your fear or anxiety.
 Further complicating this picture is that many people who have anxiety disorders have more than one kind.
-Having multiple anxiety disorders is consider very common.
+Having multiple anxiety disorders is considered very common.

 Since people with anxiety disorders have by definition “excessive” fear or anxiety it takes an outside observer, usually a therapist to evaluate the risk and see if this person’s fear is reasonable given their situation and their life experiences.

 Most anxiety disorders start in childhood, often before the end of middle school.
 Over time and untreated anxiety disorders get worse.
 The stats say two of every three people with anxiety disorders are women.
 I believe this is partly cultural.
 Boys and men are taught to approach what they fear.
 Attack it.
 Women are supposed to get away.
-This results in anxious men becoming more violent or using substance to cover up their anxiety and as a result they get a behavioral or substance use diagnosis.
+This results in anxious men becoming more violent or using a substance to cover up their anxiety and as a result, they get a behavioral or substance use diagnosis.